Things to Do in Japan in July

 Travel packing tips

 Choose light and comfortable clothes to stay cool despite the heat and rain.
-Do not forget your bathing suit.
+Do not forget your swimsuit.
 Hikers should pack a complete set of equipment, including hiking shoes with ankle support, protective gloves, and a warmer jacket for mountain peaks.

 During matsuri season, even tourists can wear yukata 👘 (cotton kimonos) to wander the streets in the evenings.
 The hot, humid weather is a good reason to buy a pretty and efficient Japanese fan.